Use your keyboard arrow keys to navigate

 Insights

-At least 72% of respondents agreed with every dimension included in the Library Use and Outcomes survey.
-Of these, 'Learning' (91%) and 'Safe' (89%) received the highest levels of the overall agreement, demonstrating that most people agreed the library has helped them enjoy learning and that they felt safe and welcome when using the library service.
+Out of all the dimensions measured, 'Learning' (91%) and 'Safe' (90%) received the highest levels of overall agreement, demonstrating that respondents were most likely to agree that the City Library helped them enjoy learning and that they felt safe and welcome whilst using its services.

 Unsplash — Photo: Zaini Izzuddin